 Educational Leadership Pathway

-The Educational Leadership Pathway provides a clear and practical route for educators to advance in their careers by connecting three graduate programs at the University of Michigan-Flint.
-By packaging these programs, you will be able to set yourself on a path from classroom practitioner to principal to central office administrator while building deep professional relationships with faculty, professionals, and peers.
+The Educational Leadership Pathway offers a clear and practical route for educators aiming to advance their careers by connecting three graduate programs at the University of Michigan-Flint.
+By engaging with these programs, educators can set themselves on a path from classroom practitioner to principal to central office administrator while cultivating professional relationships with faculty, professionals, and peers.

-Each of these programs operates independently but is all offered in an online format.
-Students learn through a unique blend of online asynchronous coursework with monthly synchronous sessions, held one Saturday a month.
-Courses are taught by a combination of accomplished tenure track faculty and lecturers who have previously worked as K-12 principals and superintendents.
+Each of these programs operates independently but is offered in an online format.
+Students benefit from a unique blend of online asynchronous coursework and monthly synchronous sessions, which take place one Saturday per month.
+Courses are instructed by a diverse faculty, including tenure-track faculty and lecturers who have prior experience as K-12 principals and superintendents.

-The three graduate programs which make up the Educational Leadership Pathway are as follows:
+The three graduate programs that constitute the Educational Leadership Pathway are as follows:

 The Doctor of Education degree in Educational Leadership is a doctoral program that focuses on applied learning and preparation for executive leadership assignments.
 It is designed to prepare practicing teachers and administrators to assume greater leadership roles, to apply a broad base of scholarship to challenges in the field, and to actively contribute to the knowledge base of the profession.